wrouesnel/poller_exporter/README.md

 Both forms work on the byte-stream returned by the service - no utf-8 conversion is done for obvious reasons.

-# Errata
-Configuration is still not working correctly - fields do not properly override partly due to bugs in the Go YAML parser library.
-Specify explicit configurations to workaround.

 # Deploying via Docker
 Docker deployment can be done with the following:
 ```